spamathur/SocialMedia/README.md

 - `UserNotFoundException()`: Constructs a new UserNotFoundException with a default error message.

-- Post.java
+## Post Class

-The Post class extends the PostInterface interface.
-This class represents a user’s post.
-It includes fields like the posts uniquely generated ID (postID), post creator’s username (creator), the content of the post (content), likes (upvotes), dislikes (downvotes), and a list of comments (comments).
-This class includes methods that lets the user create a post, lets others comment, like or dislike on the post.
+This class represents a user's post in the system.
+It includes properties such as the post's uniquely generated ID (`postID`), the post creator's username (`creator`), the content of the post (`content`), likes (`upvotes`), dislikes (`downvotes`), and a list of comments (`comments`).
+This class provides methods that allow users to create a post, comment on it, and like or dislike it.

-PostNotFoundException.java
+### Key Methods

+- `addComment(Comment comment)`: Adds a comment to the post.
+- `upvote()`: Increments the upvote count.
+- `downvote()`: Increments the downvote count.

+## PostNotFoundException Class

-The PostNotFOundException class is a custom exception that extends the Exception class.
-It is thrown when a post is not found.
+This class is a custom exception that extends the `Exception` class.
+It is thrown when a post is not found in the system.

-PostsManager.java
-The PostsManager class extends the PostsManagerInterface interface.
+### Constructor

+- `PostNotFoundException()`: Constructs a new PostNotFoundException with a default error message.

+## PostsManager Class

 This class acts as a management layer for posts.
-It provides static methods that help you find posts by their unique ID, create new posts, read posts from a file and write posts to a file.
-This class is used to keep and retrieve post data.
+It extends the `PostsManagerInterface` interface and provides static methods to manage posts, such as finding posts by their unique ID, creating new posts, reading posts from a file, and writing posts to a file.
+This class is used to maintain and retrieve post data.

+### Key Methods

+- `findPost(String postID)`: Finds a post by its unique ID.
+- `createPost(String creator, String content)`: Creates a new post with the specified creator and content.
+- `readPosts()`: Reads post data from a file.
+- `writePosts()`: Writes post data to a file.